Conceived by Inua Ellams

 and a Spalding ball glued to the fingertips‘

-Fresh poetry combined with contemporary movement celebrates the elegance and beauty of basketball.
+Fresh poetry combined with contemporary movement celebrated the elegance and beauty of basketball.

-Seen from a British perspective, The Spalding Suite gets to the heart and soul of the gravity-defying game and delves into the hopes and dreams of those who play it.
+Seen from a British perspective, The Spalding Suite got to the heart and soul of the gravity-defying game and dove into the hopes and dreams of those who play it.

-Six dynamic performers mix live beatboxing, hip-hop, music, moves and poetry, taking us from the fleeting high of the score and the robust camaraderie of the team, to the poignant lows of a body too worn to play the game.
+Six dynamic performers mixed live beatboxing, hip-hop, music, moves, and poetry, and took us from the fleeting high of the score and the robust camaraderie of the team, to the poignant lows of a body too worn to play the game.

 Co-commissioned by Southbank Centre and Contact.
 Funded by Arts Council England and a Wellcome Trust Arts Award.
 Produced by Fuel.

-"a multi-layered piece that should appeal to all ages, performed by an engaging cast and boasting a terrific beat-boxing soundtrack.
-Fun and sometimes unexpectedly moving too.”
-Lyn Gardner, Guardian
+"A multi-layered piece that should appeal to all ages, performed by an engaging cast and boasting a terrific beat-boxing soundtrack.
+Fun and sometimes unexpectedly moving too."

-"a poignant look at young male hopes and dreams.
+"A poignant look at young male hopes and dreams.
 Behind the outward bravado, there’s concerns and fears that any age group can relate to."
-Public Reviews

 "Absolutely Spectacular!
-Beautiful, Artistic, Intelligent, Urban, a wonderful love story of man and hoops" Audience member
+Beautiful, Artistic, Intelligent, Urban, a wonderful love story of man and hoops."

 "Ingenious & original.
-Wonderful, contemporary writing/poetry in motion."
-Audience member
+Wonderful, contemporary writing/poetry in motion. "

 "I cannot find the words to describe how much I enjoyed the show.
 I think it was by far the best I have seen."